Hold your baby skin-to-skin as soon as he is born. Encourage him to breastfeed as soon as possible.

 - Breastfeed baby 10–12 times in 24 hours.

-- Hold him and wake him if he’s very sleepy.
+- Hold them and wake them if they are very sleepy.

 - The more you breastfeed the more milk you make.